Finding Your Flow Like a Designer, With Advice From an Executive Creative Director

-As it relates to our studio members, flow is a state of mind where our actions and cognitive thoughts progress with seamless transition, providing incredible satisfaction and enjoyment in what we are doing.
+As it relates to our studio members, flow is a state of mind where our actions and cognitive thoughts progress with a seamless transition, providing incredible satisfaction and enjoyment in what we are doing.
 And according to psychologist Mihaly Csikszentmihalyi, flow is a finely tuned sense of rhythm, involvement, and anticipation.

 Finding flow during a project is a pinnacle moment in identifying what makes you tick as a creative.
 This sweet spot for concentration allows complete immersion into any activity, although we most often relate it to working.
 But much like working on your favorite projects, it indicates a correlation between happiness, interest, and performance.
-For example, if you love the outdoors and dislike confined spaces, flow likely won’t be experienced in an office cubicle (unless of course, your office is filled with puppers, friends, ping pong and catered lunches).
+For example, if you love the outdoors and dislike confined spaces, flow likely won’t be experienced in an office cubicle (unless of course, your office is filled with dogs, friends, ping pong, and catered lunches).

-So when you try and make sense of this concept, think of flow as a place where you go when it’s time to do your best work; be your best self; and connect with your calling.
+So when you try and make sense of this concept, think of flow as a place where you go when it’s time to do your best work; be your best self, and connect with your calling.
 In short, when the opportunity presents itself, go with the flow.

 Watch how one artist/athlete explains her perspective on flow:

 You can’t force yourself to find flow, but you can: